cajacko/writing/writing/under-the-bridge.md

 The figure turns around abruptly, clearly surprised the cigar falls out of his mouth and into the rushing water below.

-A squeaky and breaking voice shrills "Cor blimey, you didn't 'alf give me a freight.
+A squeaky and breaking voice shrills "Cor blimey, you didn't 'alf give me a fright.
 Have you seen how dramatic it is out 'ere.
 You nearly made me shit my pants."
 The figure turns to face Clive.
-During this movement his Fedora dislodges slightly, tilting at an angle it gives the figure the appliance of a bemused puffin (If you can picture that).
+During this movement the Fedora dislodges slightly, tilting at an angle it gives the figure the appearance of a bemused puffin (If you can picture that).

 "Err, I've come....
 I've come to, erm, purchase..."
-Clive feedble stammers.
+Clive feebly stammers.

 "Oh, a customer.
 All is forgiven, what's your fancy.
 I 'ave it all."
 The figure opens up their trechcoat and a dazzling gleam glistens from within, as hundreds of tiny pockets are revealed.
 Each one containing as many forks as it is humanly possible to stuff inside a trechcoat.